Skip to main content

 Complete the Export

-2. The system will create a downloadable file containing your project
+3. The system will generate a downloadable file containing your project version

 Use a clear naming convention for your export files to help identify their contents later, such as [project-name]_[version]_[environment]_[date].zip.